The Man Who Was Thursday: Plot summary

 In his efforts to thwart the council, Syme eventually discovers that five of the other six members are also undercover detectives; each was employed just as mysteriously and assigned to defeat the Council.
 They soon find out they were fighting each other and not real anarchists; such was the mastermind plan of their president, Sunday.
 In a surreal conclusion, Sunday reveals that he is not just the leader of the anarchist council but also the one who recruited the detectives to the police force.
 Gregory returns to challenge the false council with the accusation that they, as rulers, have never suffered like Gregory and their other subjects and so their power is illegitimate.
 Syme refutes the accusation immediately, because of the terrors inflicted by Sunday on the rest of the council.

 The dream ends when Sunday is asked if he has ever suffered.
 His last words, "can ye drink of the cup that I drink of?", is the question Jesus asks St. James and St. John in the Gospel of Mark, chapter 10, vs 38–39, a rhetorical question intended to demonstrate that the disciples are wrong to covet his glory because they are unable to bear the suffering for the sins of the world for which he is destined.
+Syme awakens to find himself strolling through Saffron Park, in amiable conversation with Gregory (apparently a friend), with no recollection of Sunday's face but a deep feeling of exhilaration; the two arrive at a house where Gregory's sister is tending the garden.